Skip to content

 TL;DR

-This is a position paper.
-Through a systematic review of 778 blind assistance task instances from 417 papers, the authors argue that "accessibility alignment" should be considered a primary alignment objective for agents, on par with helpful/harmless/honest, and propose a design pipeline covering four dimensions: goal, interaction, risk, and lifecycle.
+This position paper presents a systematic review of 778 blind assistive task instances across 417 publications.
+It argues that "accessibility alignment" should be a first-class alignment objective for Agents, alongside helpfulness, harmlessness, and honesty.
+The authors propose a design pipeline covering four dimensions: goal, interaction, risk, and lifecycle.

 Background & Motivation

-Background: Current agentic AI is rapidly advancing in multi-step reasoning, tool use, and autonomous decision-making.
-Researchers are applying these agents to accessibility scenarios such as blind navigation, street scene understanding, and UI operation, aiming to replace traditional white canes/screen readers with general-purpose agents.
+Background: Currently, agentic AI is advancing rapidly in multi-step reasoning, tool usage, and autonomous decision-making.
+Researchers have begun applying these agents to accessibility scenarios—such as navigation for the blind, street view understanding, and UI operations—aiming to replace traditional white canes or screen readers with general-purpose Agents.

-Limitations of Prior Work: The authors present substantial evidence that even SOTA agents like GPT-4o, ChatGPT real-time video chat, and StreetReaderAI still produce "confident but incorrect" instructions in scenarios such as dynamic street scenes, blurry medication labels, and crossing streets.
-Since blind users cannot independently verify visual outputs, errors often go undetected and can directly cause physical harm.
+Limitations of Prior Work: The authors provide extensive evidence that even SOTA Agents like GPT-4o, ChatGPT Live Video, and StreetReaderAI produce "confident but incorrect" instructions in dynamic street scenes, blurred medicine labels, or street-crossing scenarios.
+Since blind users cannot independently verify visual outputs, errors often go undetected and can lead to direct physical harm.

-Key Challenge: The root cause is that current agent design, training, and evaluation all implicitly assume: users can quickly verify outputs visually; errors are low-cost and easily iterated upon; and users and agents share the same visual context.
-All three assumptions fail for BVI (Blind and Visually Impaired) users, leading to four systemic failures: silent failure, overconfident hallucination, miscalibrated autonomy, and cognitive overload.
+Key Challenge: The fundamental cause is that current Agent design, training, and evaluation implicitly rely on three assumptions: users can quickly verify outputs visually, errors are low-cost and iteratively correctable, and users share the same visual context as the Agent.
+These three assumptions fail for the Blind and Visually Impaired (BVI) population, resulting in four types of systemic failures: silent failure, overconfident hallucination, miscalibrated autonomy, and cognitive overload.

-Goal: (1) Use large-scale instance data to characterize the real distribution of blind assistance tasks; (2) Argue that accessibility is not a UI patch but an agent alignment issue; (3) Provide a practical design pipeline.
+Goal: (1) Characterize the real distribution of blind assistive tasks using large-scale instance data; (2) Demonstrate that accessibility is not merely a UI patch but an Agent alignment issue; (3) Provide an actionable design pipeline.

-Core Idea: Elevate accessibility from the HCI interface layer to the agent core, making it a third alignment objective alongside helpfulness and harmlessness, and operationalize it through a four-dimensional framework: goal, interaction, risk, and lifecycle.
+Core Idea: Elevate accessibility from the HCI interface layer to the Agent core as a third alignment objective alongside helpfulness and harmlessness, implemented through a "goal/interaction/risk/lifecycle" four-dimensional framework.

 Method